 The environmental management system is built upon the principles set out in the ISO 14001 environmental standard.
 In the development of energy efficiency, we apply the principles of the ETJ+ energy management system and practices consistent with the ISO 50001 standard.
-In the management of occupational health and safety we apply OHSAS 18001 guidelines and the ISO 45001 standard that will replace the former one in the future.
+In the management of occupational health and safety we apply the ISO 45001 standard.
 The management of EHS matters is monitored through annual internal audits.
 We are committed to continuously improving our performance in environmental, health and safety matters and strive to achieve the high objective we have set for managing them.

 Environmental aspects, our approaches and targets

 We have identified the most significant environmental aspects for the Orion Group and its businesses.
 These relate to the consumption of raw materials, energy and water, emissions into the air and waste water, and the amounts of waste created by our operations.
+In addition, climate change is a relevant risk globally and also for Orion’s business operations.
 Orion’s most significant environmental aspects and the related approaches to continually improve our performance in them are as follows:

 - We know the most central material flows in our production operations.
 We identify the items in need of development in order to minimise our waste flows.
 We forward our recyclable surplus materials for further recovery.

 - We manufacture our products right the first time.

 - We reduce the proportion of hazardous waste of our total waste.

 Waste water management